TurnerMark/nixosnotes/minimalVM.md

 ```
 restart VirtualBox and it should now be ticked.

+on my W11 machine, VBoxManage was not in my path, so you may have to navigate to Program Files/oracle/virtualbox/ to run it.

 finally add some shared workspace to your VM - I have a G:\ drive which I map using the shared folders option for my VM

 after creating the drive and starting the VM I get the nixos install menu, and pick the first option.